Schema (psychology): Frederic Bartlett

 An important step in the development of schema theory was taken by the work of D.E.
 Rumelhart describing the understanding of narrative and stories.
 Further work on the concept of schemata was conducted by W.F.
 Brewer and J.C.
 Treyens, who demonstrated that the schema-driven expectation of the presence of an object was sometimes sufficient to trigger its incorrect recollection.
 An experiment was conducted where participants were requested to wait in a room identified as an academic's study and were later asked about the room's contents.
 A number of the participants recalled having seen books in the study whereas none were present.
 Brewer and Treyens concluded that the participants' expectations that books are present in academics' studies were enough to prevent their accurate recollection of the scenes.

 In the 1970s, computer scientist Marvin Minsky was trying to develop machines that would have human-like abilities.
 When he was trying to create solutions for some of the difficulties he encountered he came across Bartlett's work and concluded that if he was ever going to get machines to act like humans he needed them to use their stored knowledge to carry out processes.
 A frame construct was a way to represent knowledge in machines, while his frame construct can be seen as an extension and elaboration of the schema construct.
 He created the frame knowledge concept as a way to interact with new information.
-He proposed that fixed and broad information would be represented as the frame, but it would also be composed of slots that would accept a range of values; but if the world didn't have a value for a slot, then it would be filled by a default value.
+He proposed that fixed and broad information would be represented as the frame, but it would also be composed of slots that would accept a range of values; but if the world did not have a value for a slot, then it would be filled by a default value.
 Because of Minsky's work, computers now have a stronger impact on psychology.
 In the 1980s, David Rumelhart extended Minsky's ideas, creating an explicitly psychological theory of the mental representation of complex knowledge.

 Roger Schank and Robert Abelson developed the idea of a script, which was known as a generic knowledge of sequences of actions.
 This led to many new empirical studies, which found that providing relevant schema can help improve comprehension and recall on passages.

-Schemata have also been viewed from a sociocultural perspective with contributions from Lev Vygotsky, in which there is a transactional relationship between the development of a schema and the environment that influences it, such that the schema doesn't develop independently as a construct in the mind, but carries all the aspects of the history, social, and cultural meaning which influences its development.
+Schemata have also been viewed from a sociocultural perspective with contributions from Lev Vygotsky, in which there is a transactional relationship between the development of a schema and the environment that influences it, such that the schema does not develop independently as a construct in the mind, but carries all the aspects of the history, social, and cultural meaning which influences its development.
 Schemata are not just scripts or frameworks to be called upon, but are active processes for solving problems and interacting with the world.
 However, schemas can also contribute to influential outside sociocultural perspectives, like the development of racism tendencies, disregard for marginalized communities and cultural misconceptions.